aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to ODS" h2="Export PS File to ODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to ODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to ODS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PostScript (PS) files to OpenDocument Spreadsheet (ODS) format within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to convert PS files to ODS format.

+The process of converting PS to ODS involves two steps.
+Firstly, by using Aspose.PDF for .NET, developers can export PS to XLSX format.
+This component provides a wide range of features and capabilities that make it easy to convert PS files to XLSX format.
+It supports a wide range of features such as text extraction, image extraction, text search, text replacement, page manipulation, document splitting, document merging, and much more.

+Once the PS file has been converted to XLSX format, developers can use Aspose.Cells for .NET Spreadsheet Programming API to convert XLSX to ODS.
+This powerful component provides a wide range of features and capabilities that make it easy to convert XLSX to ODS format.
+It supports a wide range of features such as data validation, data sorting, data filtering, data formatting, charting, and much more.

+By using Aspose.Total for .NET, developers can easily convert PS files to ODS format within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to convert PS files to ODS format.
+It supports a wide range of features such as text extraction, image extraction, text search, text replacement, page manipulation, document splitting, document merging, data validation, data sorting, data filtering, data formatting, charting, and much more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}